baltazarv/webpack-beyond-basics/README.md

 1. `file-loader`: tells webpack the name of the file that you want to create
 1. But webpack plugin `html-webpack-plugin` replaces `extract-loader` and `file-loader`!

+## HTML preprocessors
+The compilers for HTML preprocessors like EJS, Pug, and Handlebars are runtime watchers with hot browser reloading extension.

+### EJS
+Webpack `HTMLWebpackPlugin` uses EJS as a default.

 ## babel presets
 compatible table: http://kangax.github.io/compat-table/es6/